 The Moon (Luna 2): The Hollow and Inhabited Moon Theory: Once upon a time, not all that long ago, there wasn’t a satisfactory scientific explanation for the natural origin of our satellite, Luna.
 All three major theories had fatal flaws.
 Thus, the possibility that the Moon wasn’t natural but some hollow world, perhaps a UFO base and colony ship, wasn’t all that implausible to some.
 However, some scientific genius devised a fourth natural explanation that satisfied all the previous scientific stumbling blocks.

 Thus, using Ockham’s (or Occam’s) Razor as a guide, methinks the hollow moon theory has proved to be a bit, well, hollow.
 Pity!
-However, if UFOs should prove to be space vehicles, the products of alien intelligence, it logically follows that ET will have explored our moon and maybe even have a base of operations there.
+However, if UFOs should prove to be space vehicles, the products of alien intelligence, it logically follows that ET will have explored our Moon and maybe even have a base of operations there.
 That might account for part of the various transient lunar phenomena (TLP) witnessed over many centuries.
-Mars (The Red Planet): Microbial life on the red planet Mars is just about a sure-fire thing as death and taxes, albeit it’s probably spread very thinly.
+Mars (The Red Planet): Microbial Life on the red planet Mars is just about a sure-fire thing as death and taxes, albeit it’s probably spread very thinly.

 Then Mariner IV flew past Mars in July 1965, taking the first-ever close-up pictures of the Martian surface.
 Alas, no canals, no cities, no signs of intelligent Martians.
-But hope dies hard, and when the Viking orbital spacecraft photographed the ‘Face on Mars,’ there was a massive outpouring of the popular literature at least that even if there wasn’t a current civilization on Mars, there at least once was.
+But hope dies hard, and when the Viking orbital spacecraft photographed the ‘Face on Mars,’ there was a massive outpouring of popular literature at least that even if there wasn’t a current civilization on Mars, there at least once was.
 Alas, however wonderful this would have proved to have been, an intelligently designed alien artifact sitting on the Martian surface, it was just a mirage – a trick of light and shadow – as later photographs showed.
 It proved to be a case of wishful thinking like the canals and moons of Mars were and a case of a mountain made unnecessarily out of a molehill.

 Fourthly, there’s no longer any question about Mars once having had extensive water.
 The Spirit and Opportunity spacecraft rovers have settled that chestnut, and that’s quite apart from the visual evidence of what looks like water channels on the Martian surface.
 Where’s the water?
 Life is probable.

 Lastly, Earth and Mars would have exchanged materials via rocks being impacted off one planet and arriving on the other (so-called ‘ballistic panspermia’).
-Since microbial life exists on Earth, some of it would have been transported throughout geological history to Mars.
+Since microbial Life exists on Earth, some of it would have been transported throughout geological history to Mars.
 It’s quite possible that Mars seeded Earth as well, maybe even initially.
 Perhaps we are the Martians!
 And, of course, both Mars and Earth were probably seeded from another outside source.
 That, in my opinion, settles that.

 The upshot of all of this is that it is not implausible that within the upper reaches of Jupiter’s atmosphere, as per the case of Venus, simple life forms couldn’t exist, survive, and thrive.
 You have the chemistry – you have the energy.
 And maybe Carl Sagan was right that something more complex than a unicellular ecosystem could exist in Jupiter’s atmosphere.
 But it would have to be an atmospheric ecology.